We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Men are grooming too, with about 50 percent reporting regular manscaping, according to a recent study.
 Of those who groom, nearly 90 percent take away hair that’s front and center, and more than half remove hair from the scrotum and shaft as well.
 And, FYI, it’s totally normal to have hair on your penis.

 In the quest to be hairless down there, we’re cutting and burning ourselves more often.
-More than 25 percent of those who groom sustain an injury, found a 2017 study, and women get hurt a little more often than men.
+More than

 When making your delicate parts look dapper, proceed with caution.
 We all put ourselves at an increased risk for injuries and repeat mishaps if we frequently strip the whole pelt.
 Good news for gals: For women, waxing can decrease the odds for high-frequency injury.